Ayushkumawat/Advanced-Aerial-Drone-Detection-System/README.md

 # Advanced-Aerial-Drone-Detection-System

 This project demonstrates real-time drone detection using YOLOv5 and OpenCV.
-It detects drones in a video stream and displays a warning when a drone is detected inside or near a defined rectangle.
+It detects drones in real-time and displays a warning when a drone is detected inside or near a defined rectangle.

 ![proj_4](https://github.com/Ayushkumawat/Advanced-Aerial-Drone-Detection-System/assets/76219349/dd32fa52-d6e9-4967-ae02-57ee70070a66)